Interpreting Institutional Response

 When encountering terms such as institutional immune response, autoimmune response, practice-first correction, or pre-enforcement supremacy, readers may find it helpful to remember:

-A system can continue to govern while losing the capacity to govern itself, if mechanisms of self-correction are suppressed rather than tested.
+A system can continue to govern while losing the capacity to govern itself, when mechanisms of self-correction are suppressed or precluded before they can define operative limits.

 This sentence is descriptive, not normative.
 It summarizes a structural distinction that appears repeatedly across institutional systems studied here.